mli171/changepointGA/README.md

 changepoint analyses within time series data, where each chromosome encodes the hyperparameters, number, and locations of changepoints, along with the associated model parameters.
-Starting with a population of potential changepoint configurations, GAsutilize genetic operators—selection, crossover, and mutation—to evolve toward solutions with enhanced fitness.
-This paper presents the R package changepointGA, which encodes changepoint chromosomes in an integer format.
+Starting with a population of potential changepoint configurations, GAs use genetic operators, selection, crossover, and mutation, to evolve toward solutions with enhanced fitness.
+This github page presents the R package changepointGA, which encodes changepoint chromosomes in an integer format.
-Furthermore, changepointGA facilitates the dynamic and simultaneous estimation of changepoint models hyperparameters, changepoint configurations, and model parameters, leading to more robust and accurate analyses.
+Furthermore, changepointGA also can be applied in the dynamic and simultaneous estimation of changepoint models hyperparameters, changepoint configurations, and model parameters, leading to more robust and accurate analyses.